chrisnoonan98675/site/xl-deploy/how-to/reset-admin-password-xl-deploy-server.markdown

 Note that:

 * The hotfix has been tested with Deployit 3.9.5, XL Deploy 4.0.2, XL Deploy 4.5.1, and XL Deploy 5.0.7.
-It is not supported for XL Deploy 5.1.x.
+It is not supported for XL Deploy 5.1.x or later.
 * You must back up your XL Deploy instance before resetting the password.
 * It is important that you remove the hotfix after you are finished.